djradon/public-notes/ar.instrumenting-multi-agent-organisations-with-organisational-artifacts-and-agents.md

   – Regimentation is a mechanism that simply prevents the agents to perform actions that are forbidden by a norm.
 More precisely, we regiment some actions in order to preserve important features of the system (e.g. the access to the computers).
   – Enforcement is a mechanism which is applied after the detection of the violation of some norm.
 While regimentation is a preventive mechanism, enforcement is a reactive one.
 From the point of view of the agents, they may decide to obey or not the norm according to their local view of the organisation.
 From a system point of view, the fulfilled/unfulfilled of the norms should be detected, evaluated as a violation or not, and then judged as worth of sanction/reward or not.

+### 3. The Moise+ Organisational Model and Its Artifacts

+- proposes an organisational modelling language that explic- itly decomposes the specification of organisation into structural, functional, and [[deontic|t.phil.deontology]] dimensions